 Explanation of support types "Not Supported" means that no support is provided by Agilent Technologies.
-"Limited Support" means that Agilent provides support on a best-effort basis to help you scan microarrays and extract images, however there is no guarantee or commitment.
-"Select Support" is provided for Agilent arrays scanned on selected non-Agilent scanners (specifically, the Roche NimbleGen MS 200 scanners, select Innopsys InnoScan scanners, and select Tecan scanners.)
+"Limited Support" means that Agilent provides support on a best-effort basis to help you scan microarrays and extract images, however, there is no guarantee or commitment.
+"Select Support" is provided for Agilent arrays scanned on selected non-Agilent scanners (specifically, the Roche NimbleGen MS 200 scanners, select Innopsys InnoScan scanners, and select Tecan scanners).

-When you start an extraction, the software automatically extracts all the sets in the project and produces a project summary report and a QC report for each image.
-You can also set up a project to automatically extract Agilent microarray images in real time as soon as the files are made available by the Agilent scanner.
+When you start an extraction, the program automatically extracts all the sets in the project and produces a project summary report and a QC report for each image.
+You can also set up a project to extract Agilent microarray images automatically in real time, as soon as the files are made available by the Agilent scanner.
+For images produced on a NimbleGen or Innopsys scanner, the program first converts the image and then adds the image to the extraction set.